6 years ago

 On Turning 35

 I just talked about why I’m glad things didn’t work out as planned and needed to read my own words to remind myself that I am exactly where I should be.
-There’s so much pressure coming at us from every direction to have a great job, get married, have kids, keep your skin firm, and generally look like we’re not aging.
+There’s so much pressure coming at us from every direction.
+Have a great job, get married, have kids, keep your skin firm, and generally look like we’re not aging.
 But (and work with me here) – what if we try being happy and grateful where we are right now?

 I was just thinking about how miserable I used to feel whenever I had to be photographed for anything.
 It’s still not my thing but a few weeks ago, I confidently grabbed Buddy, jumped up on the kitchen counter, and smiled for the photo above.